redis/redis-doc/commands/zadd.md

 @integer-reply, specifically:

-* `1` if the element was added.
-* `0` if the element was already a member of the sorted set and the score was updated.
+* The number of elements added to the sorted sets, not including elements already existing for which the score was updated.

+@history

+* `>= 2.4`: Accepts multiple elements.
+In Redis versions older than 2.4 it was possible to add or update a single member per call.

 @examples